auth0/docs/articles/quickstart/spa/react/02-custom-login.md

 ---
 title: Custom Login
-description: This tutorial demonstrates how to use the auth0.js library to add custom authentication and authorization to your ReactJS web application
+description: This tutorial demonstrates how to use the auth0.js library to add custom authentication and authorization to your ReactJS web application.
 budicon: 448
 github:
   path: 01-Login